yurivish/yuri.is-2018/content/scribbles/about-me.md

 ![](/cardcrafting/img/progress-center-7.jpg)

 _Art notes --_ The pictures of the eye and person were drawn by [Daniel Coonfield](https://www.linkedin.com/in/daniel-coonfield-77624937).
 The other Silk art was drawn by [Oliver Wetter](http://www.fantasio.info/).
+The colors in the piece above are from a [painting of water lilies](http://yuri.is/cardcrafting/img_2x/water_lilies_monet.jpg) by Claude Monet.